10. S3 classes#

 In any method, it is possible to call the method corresponding to the next class by calling NextMethod.

 For instance, if we are in f.class1, a call to NextMethod(f) will try invoking f.class2.
-If such a method does not exist, further methods in the search chain will be tried, falling back to the default method if necessary.
-An example will be given below.
+If such a method does not exist, further methods in the search chain will be probed, falling back to the default method if necessary.
+We will give an illustration later.

-Operators are ordinary functions (Section 9.4.5).
-Even though what follows can partially be implied by what we have said above, as usual in R, there will be some oddities.
+Operators are ordinary functions (Section 9.3.5).
+Even though what follows can partially be implied by what we have already said, as usual in R, some oddities are to be expected.

-For example, let us overload the index operator for objects of the class categorical.
+For example, let’s overload the index operator for objects of the class categorical.
 Looking at help("["), we see that the default method has two arguments: x (the categorical object being sliced) and i (the indexer).
 Ours will have the same interface then:

 `[.categorical` <- function(x, i)